 It was also purchased at Home Depot.
 Can you tell I love Home Depot?

 The cabinets over the sofa area got the same hardware as the kitchen cabinet.
 For curtains, I asked my mom to make some out of drop cloths I purchased at Walmart.
 The neutral fabric is perfect for the space.
 I thrifted old linens to act as a bedskirt on the vintage sofa.
 Topped with bench cushions from Amazon, a plush throw, and a pillow from Bonnie’s Homestead Prints , and the sitting area was instantly cozy.

 I found these adorable rugs from the At Home store.

-The original sink was still in the camper, but we chose to spray it with white appliance paint like we did on the refrigerator.
+The original sink was still in the camper, but we chose to spray it with white appliance epoxy paint by Rust-Oleum, just like we did on the refrigerator.

 For the backsplash area, I purchased these peel and stick tiles from Wayfair.

 A new faucet was also necessary.
 I wanted something with a “goose neck”, but it also had to be small for this tiny space.
 Luckily, I found the perfect one at Home Depot.

 Mister made a new wood counter.
 We stained and sealed it and this kitchen area could not be more perfect.

 I found two small matching end tables at a thrift store.
 I painted them to match and they were the perfect fit on each side of the sofa.
 We also added a tiny shelf under one window for a little more character.

 The previous owner had built a twin bed frame on one end of the camper.
 So we just added to it to make it almost a full size bed.
 The part we added also lifts up for more storage options.